Are you buying or remortgaging?

 Should I opt for a longer or shorter fixed rate mortgage?

+There was a slight spike in inflation in December, making an early-2026 base rate cut less likely, causing some lenders to slow their fixed-rate reductions.
 Some brokers are less confident that we'll see a return to 'normality' within the next two years and recommend different tactics:

 • Opt for a 5 year fixed rate - You know that as long as your income and outgoings remain relatively consistent, you can afford this rate, giving you 5 years of relative certainty.
+It is fairly likely that the base rate will be lower next time you can switch.

 Over the course of 10 years (and even 5) you are more likely to face a change of circumstance which necessitates you move.
 In this case you may be able to bring your mortgage with you, but you may not be able to borrow more, and any additional loan could be subject to a very different rate.

-If you are forced to sell up altogether, you'll likely be stung by early repayment charges.
+If you sell before the end of the fixed term, you'll likely be stung by early repayment charges.

 Frequently Asked Questions